Bär & Karrer

 Founded in 1969, Swiss firm Bär & Karrer began to develop an international arbitration practice in the early 1980s.
 A key member of the group was Marc Blessing, a highly regarded arbitrator and honorary president of the Swiss Arbitration Association.
 Blessing retired as partner in 2007 but carried on as of counsel at the firm until 2019.

-Originating in Zurich, the firm opened offices in Lugano and Zug in the early 1990s, and Geneva in 2000.
-In arbitration terms, it has traditionally been seen as more of a force in the German-speaking part of Switzerland, with the majority of the team based in Zurich, including long-term practice head Daniel Hochstrasser.
+Originating in Zurich, the firm opened offices in Lugano and Zug in the early 1990s and in Geneva in 2000.
+In arbitration terms, it has traditionally been seen as more of a force in the German-speaking part of Switzerland, with the majority of the team based in Zurich.

 As of 2017, the practice is co-led from the Geneva office by Pierre-Yves Gunter, who joined after nearly two decades with GAR 100 firm Python.
 He brought with him a team that includes partner Alexandra C Johnson.
-Gunter is a director of the recently rebranded Swiss Arbitration Centre (formerly the Swiss Chambers’ Arbitration Institution, or SCAI) – while Johnson is a vice president of its arbitration court.
+Gunter is a director of the recently rebranded Swiss Arbitration Centre (formerly the Swiss Chambers’ Arbitration Institution (SCAI)), and Johnson is a vice president of its arbitration court.

 There is a small team in Italian-speaking Lugano, including Cesare Jermini, another member of the Swiss Arbitration Centre’s arbitration court.